 - "Northeast skate state-permitted only vessel landings" are landings sold to a Federal dealer by vessels without a Federal fishing permit at any time during the year.
-This may include state permitted landings from state-only dealers provided to GARFO from states. - "Northeast skate estimated dead discards" is based on observed skate discards in FY 2019 extrapolated to all FY 2019 commercial landings of all species (weighted by area, gear, etc.).
-Then, a discard mortality rate is applied to the calculated total skate discards (discard estimation method differs from how discards are estimated during specifications setting, which uses the NEFSC method). - "Northeast skate recreational catch" is private angler and party/charter catch. - Not included in the year-end ACL accounting: - Vessel-to-vessel skate transfers (reported via VTRs). - Skate for personal use/home consumption. - o Skate landings by state-only permitted vessels not reported to the Federal database.
+This may include state permitted landings from state-only dealers provided to GARFO from states. - "Northeast skate estimated dead discards" is based on landings of all species and skate discards on observed trips extrapolated to all commercial landings of all species (weighted by area, gear, etc.) to calculate total skate discards - .
+Then, a discard mortality rate is applied to the calculated total skate discards (discard estimation method differs from how discards are estimated during specifications setting, which uses the NEFSC method). - "Northeast skate recreational catch" is private angler and party/charter catch. - Not included in the year-end ACL accounting: - Vessel-to-vessel skate transfers (reported via VTRs). - Skate for personal use/home consumption. - Skate landings by state-only permitted vessels not reported to the Federal database.